NSMNIA/react-pdf/readme.md

 ```

 ## Example
 The following is an example of how the PDF will look like.
-You can visit the [working GitHub Page](https://nsmnia.github.io/react-pdf/).
+You can visit the [working GitHub Page](https://nsmnia.github.io/react-pdf/) or see the example below.

 ![Generated PDF](pdf.png)